awsdocs/amazon-sagemaker-developer-guide/doc_source/rstudio.md

 + Project sharing, realtime collaboration, and Job Launcher are not currently supported when using RStudio on Amazon SageMaker\.
 + When using RStudio on SageMaker, the RStudio IDE runs on Amazon SageMaker instances for on\-demand containerized compute resources\.
 + RStudio on SageMaker only supports the RStudio IDE and does not support other IDEs supported by an RStudio Workbench installation\.
++ RStudio on SageMaker only supports the RStudio version specified in [Upgrade the RStudio Version ](rstudio-version.md)\.